 After I stepped off of Active Duty and into inactive reserves I began working as a contractor for U.S. Army CECOM at Fort Hood Texas.
 I was hired as an instructor for the systems I worked on while serving on AD.
 I taught basic networking while using Cisco products, how to quickly set up and tear down the equipment and also how to troubleshoot any problems that arose.
 I also started to master theory of satellite communications and began training soldiers on these systems.
 I spent a year drilling with a reserve unit out of Fort Knox in 2012.

 It was during this time with CECOM that I separated from my first wife.
-I had become like Augustine, living a life of drunkenness and debauchery.
-I had many issues that plagued me from my time spent in the military and constant travel put strain on my marriage.
-I eventually turned into an adulterous and absent husband, one completely undeserving of a happy marriage.
-Though the divorce was difficult for all involved we’ve since made amends and she has since remarried an upstanding Christian man, a dedicated father/step-father.
+I had become like Augustine before his conversion, living a life of drunkenness and debauchery.
+I had many issues that plagued me from my time spent in the military and constant travel put heavy strain on my marriage.
+I had turned into an adulterous and absent husband, one completely undeserving of a happy marriage.
+Though the divorce was difficult, we’ve since made amends as much as can be expected and she has since remarried to an upstanding Christian man, a dedicated father/step-father.

-While living by myself I began to develop a relationship with a woman living across the street.
-She was young and beautiful, and quickly garnered my constant attention.
-Though a bit of an age gap, we shared some common interests.
-We had many conversations, one of which she had revealed to me that she was a Christian.
-I, of course, rejected her belief system but that didn’t keep me from wanting to get to know her better.
-Unbeknownst to me, this woman had begun to lead me to Christ.
+During that time while living by myself I began to develop a relationship with a woman living across the street.
+Though a bit of an age gap, we shared some common interests and immediately hit it off.
+As the friendship developed we had varying conversations, one of which she had revealed to me that she was a Christian.
+I, of course, balked at her belief system but that didn’t keep me from wanting to get to know her better.
+Despite my outright rejection, it didn’t stop her from sharing her beliefs with me.